• Skip to main content

 • low voltage LED light bulb (you can buy small LED diodes or get one from an old Christmas string light decoration)

-• galvanized nails (the same number as the number of lemons used)
+• galvanized zinc nails (the same number as the number of lemons used)

 Tools